mads-2/Autopylot/README.md

 # Autopylot Workflow Description
-### Defininton of work, and step-by-step instructions
+### Definition of work, and step-by-step instructions
 First, we need to create environment.
 Type the command: `conda env create -f environment.yml`.\
 After that, before running the package, we need to activate Autopylot environment on cluster: `ml anaconda`, following by `conda activate autopilot`.\
 There are a lot of python codes in the package we are able to use.
 The code `launcher.py` contains the functions calling GPU or CPU computations.
 Currently, only Terachem and Turbomole computations are available.
 Gaussian or Qchem launcher might be added in the future.\